yereby/template-hapi-mongo/README.md

 ## How to test

-The tests suite is writen with "tape".
+The tests suite is writen with "tap".
 There is some tests samples in `tests/`.
 Just run `npm test` or `npm run testwatch` which watch your files.